jwang1122/java/doc/java.md

   [](TestOccupation.java)

 ❓What is interface?

+👎 An interface is a completely "abstract class" that is used to group related methods with empty bodies:

+✔️👍 An interface is a special java code block that defined collection of abstract methods without implementation, and possible constants.
+1. All methods defined in interface are ***abstract***.
+2. All methods defined in interface are ***public***.
+3. All vriables defined in interface are ***static***, ***final*** constants.
+4. One class can implements more than one interface
+5. to ***implements*** an interface, all methods defined in the interface need to be implemented (provide method body).
+6. 😄An interface cannot be used to create an object.
+7. Interface can be used to declare variable as a data type.

+❓ How do I create interface?
 ✔️
-1. An interface is a completely "abstract class" that is used to group related methods with empty bodies:
-2. An interface is a completely "abstract class" that is used to group related methods signature without implementation.(with 😢empty bodies.) 👍collection of definition of methods.
-3. With interfaces, all fields are automatically public, static, and final, and all methods that you declare or define (as default methods) are public.
-4. class can implements more than one interface

-❓How do I create interface?
-✔️
-1. 😄I cannot instantiate an interface.
-2. instance can define more than one methods.
-3. instance cannot implement the method or get compiler error(Abstract methods do not specify a body).
-4. interface only defined abstract methods whick all are public
-5. one class can implements more than one interface

 ❓How do I use the interface?
-✔️implements the interface from the class
+✔️implements the interface in the class

 ```mermaid
 classDiagram